 It covers an area of 331 sq km, and it’s one of the four last remaining habitats of the rare and endangered mountain gorilla.
 The park is known to be the home to over half the world’s remaining population of the critically endangered mountain gorillas.

 A major conservation effort has been taking place in this national park for various years to protect the gorillas’ habitat.
 Mountain gorillas are not the only wild animals to have profited from this project.
-The national park also contains around 20 forest elephants, about 10 species of primate (counting chimpanzees, colobus monkeys and primates), duikers, bushbucks and the rare giant forest hog, as well as 348 species of birds, 220 species of butterflies, 27 species of frogs, chameleons, geckos and many endangered species.
+This think forest is also home to around 20 forest elephants, about 10 species of primate (counting chimpanzees, colobus monkeys and primates), duikers, bushbucks and the rare giant forest hog, as well as 220 species of butterflies, 348 species of birds, 27 species of frogs, geckos, chameleons and many endangered species.

 The landscape in Bwindi Impenetrable National Park is hilly and heavily forested and you might be walking for up to four hours before you meet the mountain gorillas, but on the way, you will enjoy seeing different wildlife in the forest, like monkeys, different bird species among others.
 Be sure to prepare well and take the fast film to get good photos in the shade of the forest.

 All the effort and challenges you pass through when looking for these animals, is rewarded by a full hour stay with these animals as you take photos, and watch them as they do their daily activities.

 What make these animals unique and loved by many tourists to the country, is that they almost like humans because they share 95% of a human DNA.
 Meaning they are almost our relatives.
 So please if you can try your best and visit these animals.